 In accordance with the provisions of ASC Topic 350 "Intangibles - Goodwill and Other" the Company estimates the fair value of reporting units, utilizing unobservable Level 3 inputs.
 Level 3 inputs require significant management judgment due to the absence of quoted market prices or observable inputs for assets of a similar nature.
 The Company utilizes a discounted cash flow analysis to estimate the fair value of reporting units utilizing unobservable inputs.
-The fair value measurement of the reporting unit under the step-one and step-two analysis of the goodwill impairment test are classified as Level 3 inputs.
+The fair value measurement of the reporting unit under the step-one and step-two analysis of the quantitative goodwill impairment test are classified as Level 3 inputs.

 Intangible assets that are amortized are evaluated for recoverability whenever adverse effects or changes in circumstances indicate that the carrying value may not be recoverable.
 The recoverability test consists of comparing the undiscounted projected cash flows with the carrying amount.
 Should the carrying amount exceed undiscounted projected cash flows, an impairment loss would be recognized to the extent the carrying amount exceeds fair value.
-For indefinite-lived intangible assets, the impairment test consists of comparing the fair value, determined using the relief from royalty method, with its carrying amount.
+For the Company's indefinite-lived intangible asset, the impairment test consists of comparing the fair value, determined using the relief from royalty method, with its carrying amount.
 An impairment loss would be recognized for the carrying amount in excess of its fair value.

-At June 30, 2012, the fair value of goodwill and intangible assets classified using Level 3 inputs are as follows:
+At September 29, 2012, the fair value of goodwill and intangible assets classified using Level 3 inputs are as follows:

 - Beginning January 1, 2012, previously unamortized trade names in the Test Systems segment with a fair value of \$0.4 million are now being amortized over 10 years.
 The fair value measurement of total amortized intangible assets in the Test Systems reporting unit is \$3.9 million.
 Inputs used to calculate the fair value were internal forecasts used to estimate undiscounted future cash flows.
-There was no change in fair value from December 31, 2011. - The Ballard goodwill and intangible assets acquired on November 30, 2011, were valued at fair value using a discounted cash flow methodology and are classified as Level 3 inputs.
+There was no change in fair value from December 31, 2011. - The Ballard goodwill and intangible assets acquired on November 30, 2011, were valued at fair value using a discounted cash flow methodology and are classified as Level 3 inputs. - The Max-Viz goodwill and intangible assets acquired on July 30, 2012, were valued at fair value using a discounted cash flow methodology and are classified as Level 3 inputs.

-As of June 30, 2012, the Company concluded that no indicators of intangible or goodwill impairment existed and an interim test was not performed.
+As of September 29, 2012, the Company concluded that no indicators of impairment relating to intangible assets or goodwill existed and an interim test was not performed.

 Due to their short-term nature, the carrying value of cash and equivalents, accounts receivable, accounts payable, and notes payable approximate fair value.
-The carrying value of the Company's variable rate long-term debt also approximates fair value due to the variable rate feature of these instruments.
+The carrying value of the Company's variable rate long-term debt instruments also approximates fair value due to the variable rate feature of these instruments.